 A hobbit-hole in my backyard?
-It may sound crazy, but I can tell you that my kids are ecstatic about it.
-When it is finished, it will be the coolest playhouse ever.
+It may sound crazy, but I can tell you that my kids love it.
+It is the coolest playhouse ever.
 Plus, they can enjoy the grassy hill for sledding in winter and water sliding in summer.
 This was all my wife's idea.
-She dreamt it, and now I get to be the one to bring it to reality.
-I'm not a construction expert; this is a total do-it-yourself job by a complete amateur.
-So far, though, it is turning out rather nicely, I think.
-Here is a step by step account of the building so far.
+She dreamt it, and I got to be the one to bring it to reality.
+I'm not a construction expert; this was a total do-it-yourself job by a complete amateur.
+It has turned out rather nicely, I think.
+Here is the story of how it came to be.

 Since this is in blog format, the posts are in order from newest to oldest.
 To read this in chronological order, start with How it all Began and use the "Newer Post" links.
 Or click on the links under Blog Archive, in order.